Synthesis of discrete-continuous quantum circuits with multimodal diffusion models: Training details

 \section{Training details}

 We train the Circuit-Diffusion-Transformer (CirDiT) (see \cref{sec:app_model_arch}) from \cref{sec:experiments} with the dataset detailed in \cref{sec:app_dataset}.
 For this, we optimize the loss defined in \cref{eq:loss} using the \textit{Adam} optimizer ~\cite{kingma2014adam}, with a learning rate of $10^{-4}$, $\beta_1=0.9$ and $\beta_2=0.999$, together with a one-cycle learning rate strategy~\cite{smith2019super}.
-Training is performed on 16 NVIDIA A100 GPUs for $\sim500$k update steps, with an effective batch size of 2048.
-The training time is roughly 800 GPU hours.
+Training is performed on 16 NVIDIA A100 GPUs for $\sim$800k update steps, with an effective batch size of 2048.
+The training time is roughly 700 single GPU hours.
 Additionally, as mentioned in \cref{sec:multidiff}, we drop the condition $\vb{c}$ with a probability of $10\%$, following classifier-free guidance (CFG)~\cite{ho2022classifier}.

 For the multimodal diffusion process, we use for both modes the same number of times steps $T_h=T_w=T=1000$ (see details in \cref{sec:app_multimode_details}).
-We use for the discrete mode a learned discrete noise schedule for the linear target (see \cref{fig:DM_schedule}ac and \cref{sec:app_learned_schedule}) and the CosineAlpha2 schedule for the continuous mode (see \cref{fig:DM_schedule}bc and \cref{sec:app_cont_emb}).
+We use for the discrete mode a learned discrete noise schedule for the linear target (see \cref{fig:DM_schedule}ac and \cref{sec:app_learned_schedule}) and the cosine squared schedule for the continuous mode (see \cref{fig:DM_schedule}bc and \cref{sec:app_cont_emb}).

 During training, to reduce the variance of the ELBO estimation, we sample the timesteps $t$ and $\tilde{t}$ of \cref{eq:loss} using a low-discrepancy sampling method, as done in Refs.~\cite{sahoo2024simple, kingma2021variational}.
 Considering a batch size of $m$, we sample both diffusion times for each batch sample $i$ by